by Professor Byron Sharp

 Connor concluded that drinking probably was causal for 7 cancers.
 This has a nice ring about it…. like the 7 Deadly Sins.
 Now, Connor used the old medical convention of labeling cancer according to where the tumour occurs.
 It’s possible to talk of hundreds if not thousands of different cancers, but more reasonably it’s not seven.
 It’s actually (1) oral/throat/oesophagus (aerodigestive cancers) which we have already discussed, (2) liver, (3) colorectal, and (4) breast cancer.
 It’s this last one that drives most public health forecasts that reductions in drinking will reduce cancer deaths.
 This is because breast cancer is the most common potentially deadly cancer for women.
 That said, less than 3% of female deaths in the USA are from breast cancer.
 90% of breast cancer diagnoses turn out not to be fatal, due to curative treatment but also because many breast cancer diagnoses are for non-fatal cancer – ‘over-diagnosis’ is a very real problem.

 Breast cancer is a prime example of why Connor should have discussed evidence on confounding factors, and should have distinguished between diagnosis and mortality statistics.
-Meta-analysis shows no link between drinking and breast cancer mortality, nor with recurrence (Gou et al 2013).
+Meta-analysis shows no link between drinking and breast cancer mortality (Thun et al 1997, Fuchs et al 1995) while studies of those diagnosed with breast cancer also show no increased chance of death, nor with recurrence for drinkers (Gou et al 2013).
 A new study from the Women’s Health Initiative (Lowry 2016) again shows no link between mortality and drinking before or after breast cancer diagnosis.
 A smaller US study published in the same year showed the same thing, women who drank (at all levels from 1-36 standard drinks per week) before their breast cancer diagnosis had no higher risk of dying from the cancer than the non-drinkers (Din et al 2016).
 Similarly a large study with long follow-up of women with breast cancer (Newcomb et al 2013) showed breast cancer patients had better chances of survival if they were regular drinkers before diagnosis.
 If they altered their drinking after diagnosis this did not alter their chance of dying from breast cancer.
 But an increase in drinking was associated with an overall increase in life expectancy (largely due to substantially fewer heart disease deaths among those who increased their alcohol consumption).
 This is strong causal evidence that alcohol prevents heart disease, and it seriously conflicts with the idea that alcohol causes breast cancer.

 Similarly while animal experiments show that alcohol consumption results in less heart disease, and longer life overall, they do not show a link between alcohol consumption and breast cancer (see Hackney et al 1992, Singletary 1997).
 Alcohol actually reduced the risk of breast cancer metastasis in mice (Vorderstrasse et al 2012).